 The California Gold Rush, while it contributed enormously to the prosperity of the state and the nation, devastated the land and people of the Sierra Nevada.
 The continued presence of mining toxins perpetuates this devastation today.
 Sierra residents encounter elevated levels of arsenic and asbestos when recreating outdoors, excessive arsenic in groundwater, and high levels of mercury in fish.
 Native Peoples cannot practice traditional ceremonies or activities without risk.
 Since the Sierra is the source of more than 60% of California’s drinking water, the entire state is affected by this pollution.

 Since 2006, The Sierra Fund has been working to describe how legacy mining still affects Californians, and to bring resources and strategic direction to address these century-old problems.
-Our “Reclaiming the Sierra” Initiative has brought together partners from state, federal, and tribal governments as well as from the academic, health, and environmental communities to examine this issue.
+We have brought together partners from state, federal, and tribal governments as well as from the academic, health, and environmental communities to examine this issue.

 Our work on these issues is directed into several distinct projects and towards two overarching goals: